-BE IT RESOLVED BY THE BOARD OF REGENTS OF THE UNIVERSITY OF NEBRASKA

-(the "Board") that (a) the Site Lease (the "Site Lease") between the Board, as lessor, and The University of Nebraska Facilities Corporation (the "Corporation"), as lessee, dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation, in the form attached hereto as Exhibit A and made a part hereof by reference, and (b) the Lease-Purchase Agreement (the "Lease Agreement") between the Board, as lessee, and the Corporation, as lessor, dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation, in the form attached hereto as Exhibit B and made a part hereof by reference, both with respect to constructing, acquiring, equipping and furnishing the College of Public Health Building, the College of Nursing Addition, and the Geriatric Center Building (collectively, the "Health Professions Futures Project") on the campus of the University of Nebraska Medical Center (the "2009 UNMC Health Professions Futures Project") for the use of the Board, which Site Lease and Lease Agreement are hereby approved, adopted, ratified and affirmed, together with such changes, additions, deletions or modifications as the Chair of the Board, University counsel and bond counsel shall approve as being in the best interests of the Board and the University of Nebraska.
+BE IT RESOLVED BY THE BOARD OF REGENTS OF THE UNIVERSITY OF NEBRASKA (the "Board") that (a) the Site Lease (the "Site Lease") between the Board, as lessor, and The University of Nebraska Facilities Corporation (the "Corporation"), as lessee, dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation, in the form attached hereto as Exhibit A and made a part hereof by reference, and (b) the Lease-Purchase Agreement (the "Lease Agreement") between the Board, as lessee, and the Corporation, as lessor, dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation, in the form attached hereto as Exhibit B and made a part hereof by reference, both with respect to constructing, acquiring, equipping and furnishing the College of Public Health Building, the College of Nursing Addition, and the Geriatric Center Building (collectively, the "Health Professions Futures Project") on the campus of the University of Nebraska Medical Center (the "2009 UNMC Health Professions Futures Project") for the use of the Board, which Site Lease and Lease Agreement are hereby approved, adopted, ratified and affirmed, together with such changes, additions, deletions or modifications as the Chair of the Board, University counsel and bond counsel shall approve as being in the best interests of the Board and the University of Nebraska.

-BE IT FURTHER RESOLVED BY THE BOARD that the issuance, sale and delivery by the Corporation of its Lease Rental Revenue Bonds, Series 2009 (UNMC Health Professions Futures Project) in an aggregate principal amount not to exceed \$28,000,000 dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation (the "Bonds"), pursuant to the Trust Indenture between the Corporation and a financial institution having trust powers selected jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation (the "Trustee") dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation (the "Trustee") dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation (the "Trustee") dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation (the "Bonds").

-hereby approved, adopted, ratified and affirmed, together with such changes, additions, deletions or modifications as the Chair of the Board, University counsel and bond counsel shall approve as being in the best interests of the Board and the University of Nebraska.
+BE IT FURTHER RESOLVED BY THE BOARD that the issuance, sale and delivery by the Corporation of its Lease Rental Revenue Bonds, Series 2009 (UNMC Health Professions Futures Project) in an aggregate principal amount not to exceed \$28,000,000 dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation (the "Bonds"), pursuant to the Trust Indenture between the Corporation and a financial institution having trust powers selected jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation (the "Trustee") dated the date determined jointly by the Vice President for Business and Finance and the Secretary/Treasurer of the Corporation, a copy of which is attached hereto as Exhibit C, the terms of which and of the Bonds are hereby approved, adopted, ratified and affirmed, together with such changes, additions, deletions or modifications as the Chair of the Board, University counsel and bond counsel shall approve as being in the best interests of the Board and the University of Nebraska.